-- e) An employment contract with any organisation listed at paragraph 12.3.5 of the constitution. - 16.10.
-If, in relation to 47, the Chairman has a conflict of interest, the Vice-Chairman will exercise the casting vote.
-If the Vice-Chairman has a conflict of interest, the Deputy Chairman will preside and exercise the casting vote, the nomination to be approved by a majority vote of those present at the meeting. - 16.11.
-An elected Governor may not vote at a meeting of the Council of Governors unless, before attending the meeting, they have made a declaration in the Council of Governors Charter as specified by the Council of Governors as to the basis upon which they are entitled to vote as a member.
+- e) An employment contract with any organization listed at paragraph 12.3.5 of the constitution. - 16.10.
+If, in relation to 47, the Chair has a conflict of interest, the Deputy Chair will exercise the casting vote.
+If the Deputy Chair has a conflict of interest, the Deputy Chair will preside and exercise the casting vote, the nomination to be approved by a majority vote of those present at the meeting. - 16.11.
+An elected Council Member may not vote at a meeting of the Council of Governors unless, before attending the meeting, they have made a declaration in the Council of Governors Charter as specified by the Council of Governors as to the basis upon which they are entitled to vote as a member.
 The Constitution provides guidance.
-An elected Governor shall be deemed to have confirmed the declaration upon attending any subsequent meeting of the Council of Governors, and every agenda for meetings of the Council of Governors will draw this to the attention of elected Governors. - 16.12.
+An elected Council Member shall be deemed to have confirmed the declaration upon attending any subsequent meeting of the Council of Governors, and every agenda for meetings of the Council of Governors will draw this to the attention of elected Council members. - 16.12.
 Members of the Council of Governors must meet the requirements of the Fit and Proper persons test.

-SECTION D: TERMINATION OF OFFICE AND REMOVAL OF GOVERNOR
+SECTION D: TERMINATION OF OFFICE AND REMOVAL OF COUNCIL MEMBER